Lifelong Wellness

 If you’re having difficulty getting on your knees, you can also perform the exercise in a standing position.

-Cat-Cow Pose1
+Cat-Cow Pose

 Start with 1 set of 5-10 repetitions in each direction.

 Exercise is one of the most important things we can do for our health, and it's something that we should all make time for.
-Exercise provides countless benefits, whether a brisk walk in the park or a full-blown workout at the gym.
+Training provides countless benefits, whether a brisk walk in the park or a full-blown workout at the gym.
 It helps to improve our cardiovascular health, strengthens our muscles and bones, and can even help to boost our mood.
 So no matter your age or fitness level, make sure to get moving and take care of your health!
 No matter how old we are or what level of exercise we can do, what matters is that we take time to take care of our health through movement.

-Tone & Tighten Bodyweight Workout
+Tone & Tighten Bodyweight Workout - Workout for Beginners and Seniors

 2023-01-16